jcharistech/Jorm.jl/README.md

 ### Overview

 `Jorm.jl` is a simple Julia package designed to simplify interactions between Julia code and databases.
 It provides a straightforward Object-Relational Mapping (ORM) layer, allowing you to work with databases using Julia structs and functions.
-The current database support include SQLite.
+The current database support includes SQLite.
-+ Future supporting database will include PostGreSQL, MySQL and more.
++ Future  plan is to offer support for databases such as PostGreSQL, MySQL and more.

 ### Installation